Tsunami-hit Onagawa reactor in Miyagi gets final approval for restart

 At one point, the disaster caused all of Japan's 54 reactors to be brought to a halt.
 So far, nine units at five plants in the country have restarted following regulatory and local approval.

-At the Onagawa complex, all three reactors — the same boiling water reactors as were used at the Fukushima No. 1 plant run by Tokyo Electric Power Company Holdings Inc. — shut down and the underground floors of the No. 2 unit were flooded.
+At the Onagawa complex, all three reactors — the same boiling water reactors as were used at the Fukushima No. 1 plant run by Tokyo Electric Power Company Holdings Inc. — shut down but the underground floors of the No. 2 unit were flooded, after the facility was hit by a tsunami of up to 13 meters.

+In Onagawa, more than 800 people were listed as killed or missing.

 As the plant's emergency cooling system functioned normally, there was no meltdown of the type that occurred at three of the six reactors at the Fukushima No. 1 plant.